 Let’s see why they became so popular.
 And which aspect ratio you should use when.

 First of all, this is the closest to the golden ratio, which makes it visually appealing and more balanced.
 Painters and artists used it long before even photography was invented.
 It’s also the ratio of a 35mm film.

-4:3 is a common standard of modern day monitors and screens.
+4:3 aspect ratio is a common standard of modern day monitors and screens.
 So, this ratio looks much more aesthetic on screens.

 Advertisers use this ratio all the time for digital advertising.
 Micro four thirds cameras also us this ratio as their standard.

 1:1 Aspect Ratio